Bootstrapping conformal QED$_3$ and deconfined quantum critical point: Introduction

 \section{Introduction}

-The three-dimensional Quantum Electrodynamics (QED$_3$) shows various kinds of interesting properties and has drawn a lot of attentions in the past 30 years.
-In the long distance limit QED$_3$ becomes strongly coupled and several profound phenomena like confinement and chiral symmetry breaking that are rather intricate in $4D$ could happen in this simple laboratory.
-The number of two-component Dirac fermion flavors $N_f$ is a crucial parameter in determining the infrared (IR) phase of QED$_3$.
+The 3D Quantum Electrodynamics (QED$_3$) has been extensively studied in the past 30 years.
+In the low energy limit the theory becomes strongly coupled and provides an interesting laboratory to study confinement and chiral symmetry breaking.
+The infrared (IR) phase of QED$_3$ is determined by the number of fermions charged under the $U(1)$ gauge symmetry.
 The pure $U(1)$ gauge theory ($N_f=0$) confines \cite{Polyakov:1975rs, Polyakov:1976fu}.
-For very large $N_f$, the screening from fermionic fluctuations plays a dominating role in the long distance limit and QED$_3$ stays in disordered massless phase with an interacting stable IR fixed point \cite{Appelquist:1988sr}.
-For small $N_f$, the IR dynamics of the theory is quite subtle.
-It is believed that the mass of fermions that is parity invariant could be generated dynamically and trigger the spontaneously chiral symmetry breaking \cite{Pisarski:1984dj, Appelquist:1986fd}\footnote{A chiral invariant but parity violating fermion mass could be generated dynamically as well, however, it costs more energy comparing with the parity invariant one so is less favored \cite{Appelquist:1986fd}.}.
-Following the developments in recent years, there is a promising picture for the QED$_3$ phases: as $N_f$ gets smaller one of the fermion quadrilinear operators invariant under parity and $SU(N_f)$ symmetry becomes slightly irrelevant, which leads to an extra fixed point QED$_3^*$, i.e., QED$_3$-Gross-Neveu (QED$_3$-GN) model \cite{Giombi:2015haa, Wang:2017txt}.
-The two fixed points merge together at $\Nc$ and for $N_f<\Nc$ the fixed points become complex \cite{Xu08, Braun:2014wja, DiPietro:2015taa, Giombi:2015haa, Wang:2017txt}.
-The fermion quadrilinear operator turns into relevant and trigger RG flow to a new IR phase with symmetry breaking.
-If $N_f$ just slightly below $\Nc$, the RG flow nearby the complex fixed points shows walking behavior \cite{Gorbenko:2018ncu, Gorbenko:2018dtm}.
+In the large $N_f$ limit QED$_3$ can be solved using $1/N_f$ expansion which gives an interacting stable IR fixed point \cite{Appelquist:1988sr}.
+The IR phase of QED$_3$ is quite subtle with small $N_f$: the parity conserved mass of fermions could be generated dynamically and trigger spontaneously chiral symmetry breaking \cite{Pisarski:1984dj, Appelquist:1986fd}\footnote{The chiral invariant but parity violating fermion mass could be generated dynamically as well, however, it costs more energy comparing with the parity invariant one so is less favored \cite{Appelquist:1986fd}.}.
+There is a critical flavor number $N_f^*$ which separates the conformal phase from chiral symmetry breaking phase.
+It is of critical importance to determine $N_f^*$ for the applications of QED$_3$.
+For instance, $N_f=4$ QED$_3$ has been applied to high-temperature cuprate superconductors \cite{Rantner:2000wer,Rantner2002} and the order of phase transition is determined by $\Nc$.
+Various approaches have been employed to estimate $N_f^*$ without a conclusive answer \cite{Kubota:2001kk, Kotikov:2016wrb, Kaveh_2005, Giombi:2015haa, DiPietro:2015taa, Giombi:2016fct, Zerf:2018csr, Herbut:2016ide, Gusynin:2016som, benvenuti2019qeds, Braun:2014wja, Gukov:2016tnp, Hands:2002qt, Hands:2002dv, Hands:2004bh, Strouthos:2008kc, Karthik:2015sgq, Karthik:2016ppr}.